ipa320/curt_mini/README.md

-# This is the iron-devel branch, but only some dependencies in ipa_outdoor_robot_bringup.repos have been updated.
-This is not ported to iron!
+# This is the jazzy-devel branch

 # Curt Mini